Your Ad Here

 A pair of trees that our train passed between.

-More Iowa scenery.
+More of the most beautiful Iowa scenery.

-Rolling north down the old Wabash Railroad.
+Our train was rolling north down the old Wabash Railroad.

-Another bridge that we crossed over.
+The train went over another bridge that we crossed over.

-A rural grade crossing.
+Our train came to a rural grade crossing.

 Our train just came out of this curve.